-Where there are twins, etc wanting admission and there is only a single place left within the admission number, then the governing body will exercise as much flexibility as possible within the requirements of
+Where there are twins, etc wanting admission and there is only a single place left within the admission number, then the governing body will exercise as much flexibility as possible within the requirements of infant class sizes.
+In exceptional circumstances cases we are now able to offer places for both twins and all triplets, even when this means breaching infant class size limits.

-1 The term summer born children relates to all children born from 1April to 31 August.
-These children reach compulsory school age on 31August following their fifth (or on their fifth birthday if it falls on 31 August) It is likely that most requests for summer born children admitted out of their normal age group will come from parents of children born in the later summer months or those born prematurely infant class sizes.
-In exceptional circumstances triplets, even when this means breaching infant cases we class size are now limits. able to offer pl aces for both twi ns and all
+&lt;sup>1 The term summer born children relates to all children born from 1April to 31 August.
+These children reach compulsory school age on 31August following their fifth (or on their fifth birthday if it falls on 31 August) It is likely that most requests for summer born children admitted out of their normal age group will come from parents of children born in the later summer months or those born prematurely